amir511/precious-gifts/README.md

 Precious gifts is a free open source web application based on Django and Django CMS.

+A sample deployment for the application can be found on https://precious-gifts.herokuapp.com/

+**Login:**

+username: `admin`

+password: `changeme`

 ## Features:
 * Works out of the box, minimal or no coding is required.
 * CMS preconfigured with bootstrap and font awesome.